A blissful escape up the Hudson River, locking through Champlain Canal into Lake Champlain, wishing it would never end.

 And then there is the maintenance.
 Running a marina is challenging, even if the operator can fill its slips every weekend of the boating season.
 That means the resources available for maintenance, both in terms of staffing and hardware, are limited.

 Plus, most marina operators seem to view their hygienic facilities as a necessary evil, not something that could actually be used to attract customers.
 Obvious maintenance items are often neglected.
 We were at a marina once that, uncharacteristically, had two identical bathrooms, both looking very nice.
 Pleased, I went into the first bathroom and got all set to take a shower.
 When the shower faucet was turned on, nothing happened no matter how much I fiddled with it or tried to figure out the problem.
 I put my clothes back on, went to the second bathroom only to find that there was no way to lock its door.
 But the shower worked.
-I had a shower and later so did Dorie.
+I had one and later so did Dorie.
 Fortunately, no one walked in on either of us while using it.

 I’ve often thought that we could own and operate a killer marina by treating the restroom facilities like a spa.